jamesmeneghello/pynab/README.md

 ### Ubuntu 13.04/13.10 ###

-Install PostgreSQL 9.3, as per instructions [here](https://wiki.postgresql.org/wiki/Apt).
+If Postgres: install PostgreSQL 9.3, as per instructions [here](https://wiki.postgresql.org/wiki/Apt).
+If MySQL: install MySQL 5.5+ (preferably 5.6+)

 You also need to install Python 3.3/3.4, associated packages and pip3:

     > sudo apt-get install python3 python3-setuptools python3-pip libxml2-dev libxslt-dev libyaml-dev

-And a few packages required by psycopg2:
+And a few packages required by psycopg2 (you need these even if you're using MySQL):

     > sudo apt-get install postgresql-server-dev-9.3

+If you're using MySQL, you'll also need to add a line to your /etc/mysql/my.cnf, under [mysqld]:

+    local_infile = 1

+This allows us to vastly increase the speed of segment writes.
+Without this, scanning will be impossibly slow!

 ### General *nix ###